 We measure financial instruments such as derivatives, financial assets at FVPL, financial assets at FVOCI and non-financial assets such as investment properties, at fair value at each reporting date.
+The fair values of investment properties are disclosed in Note 14 - Investment Properties.
+The fair values of the pension plan assets are disclosed in Note 26 - Pension and Other Employee Benefits.
 The fair values of financial instruments measured at amortized cost are disclosed in Note 28 - Financial Assets and Liabilities.
-The fair values of investment properties are disclosed in Note 14 - Investment Properties.